How Do I Open A Claim For Maintenance And Cure?

 As soon as you are injured, the employer and their insurance company begin utilizing tactics to try to limit the amount of medical care and compensation that may have to be paid on your claims.
 In serious injury cases, it is recommended that an injured crewman obtain the help and assistance of an experienced Jones Act lawyer as soon as possible after their injury.
 Experienced maritime lawyers are thoroughly experienced in the employer’s obligation and responsibility to pay maintenance and cure benefits.

-James Beard and his partners at Trueb & Beard LLC, have over 80 combined years of experience helping injured seamen and fishermen throughout Washington, Alaska and Oregon.
+James Beard and his partners at Trueb Berne & Beard, LLP, have over 80 combined years of experience helping injured seamen and fishermen throughout Washington, Alaska and Oregon.
 Our esteemed maritime injury lawyers have recovered millions of dollars for our injured clients.
 Contact us today for a free consultation about your claim.

 What Form Do I Need To Fill Out?